littlebaba/doubanbooks/README.md

     - For pip users,please type the command `pip install -r requirements.txt`.
 - Run
     - enter main.py run the main funtion
+## If it helps you, welcome to start it.